 Registration fees 2020/21 are $48.90 for dogs and $41.60 for cats who fulfil one or more of the following criteria:

 - Over 10 years old

 - Obedience trained/a working stock dog

 Satisfactory proof that your pet is eligible for the lower fee must be supplied along with your application.
-If this information is not available, please submit a sworn Statutory Declaration.

 - Greyhounds (currently registered with Greyhound Control Board)

 - Working guide dogs and puppies.

 - Government dogs exempt under section 8 Domestic Animals Act 1994

 Dogs declared dangerous or menacing are not eligible for the concession or reduced rate and so the maximum fee applies.

 Cats and dogs must be registered and microchipped by 3 months of age.